elastic/logstash/docs/life-of-an-event.md

 Small queue sizes mean that logstash simply blocks and stalls safely during times of load or other temporary pipeline problems.
 There are two alternatives to this - unlimited queue length and dropping messages.
-Unlimited queues grow grow unbounded and eventually exceed memory causing a crash which loses all of those messages.
+Unlimited queues grow unbounded and eventually exceed memory causing a crash which loses all of those messages.
 Dropping messages is also an undesirable behavior in most cases.

 At a minimum, logstash will have probably 3 threads (2 if you have no filters).